heroku/devcenter-jetty-runner/README.md

     :::term
     $ java -jar target/dependency/jetty-runner.jar target/*.war

 That's it.
-Your application should start up on port 8080 and is now more portable and erosion resistant!
+Your application should start up on port 8080.

 # Deploy your Application to Heroku